History

 Close connections of the abbey to the Deheubarth dynasty aroused suspicion and distrust of English King John.
 In 1212 he even ordered to destroy the abbey as a “haven for our enemies”.
 This command was not followed, but the monks had to pay a large sum of £ 800.
 Strata Florida’s political connections were not limited to South Wales only, because in 1238, the North Welsh Prince of Gwynedd, Llywelyn ap Iorwerth, held a council in Strata Florida on which other Welsh leaders recognized his son Dafydd as his legitimate successor.

 In the second half of the 13th century, the monastery began to decline.
 In 1285 it suffered damages as a result of a lightning strike, it was also destroyed and looted several times in connection with the Welsh-English wars of 1276-1277 and 1282-1283.
-In 1291, the abbey’s annual income was valued at only £ 98, which was the average for Welsh convents.
+In 1291, the abbey’s annual income was valued at only £ 98, which was the average for Welsh monasteries.
 Three years later, the scale of the misfortune was increased by the burning of the abbey by the English army during the suppression of the Welsh uprising of Madog ap Llywelyn, despite the fact that King Edward I swore that this was not done at his command.
-In addition, in the 1240s a dispute arose in the decaying monastery about the casting of the abbot, who wanted to be both Clement ap Rhysiart and Llywelyn Fychan, and shortly afterwards the whole convent was hit by the Black Death epidemic raging in Europe.
+In addition, in the 1340s, a dispute broke out in the decaying monastery over the appointment of abbot, with both Clement ap Rhysiart and Llywelyn Fychan wanting to become one, and shortly afterwards the whole abbey was hit by the Black Death epidemic raging in Europe.

 In 1401, in the early years of the revolt of Owain Glyndŵr, Strata Florida was seized by King Henry IV and his son.
 Monks considered as supporters of Glyndŵr were evicted from a monastery, which was than looted.
 Henry IV transformed the buildings into seat for his troops, planning to defeat all Welsh rebel forces operating in the region.
 In 1402, the Earl of Worcester was in Strata Florida with a garrison of several hundred archers and infantry, who used the abbey as a base for further campaigns against the Welsh rebels in 1407 and 1415.
 The ruined monastery was returned to the Cistercians with the end of Glyndŵr’s rebellion, but soon after it was taken over by the armed men of John ap Rhys, abbot of Aberconwy claiming rights to Strata Florida.